/ Biology Department

 • Animal classification

-• Special presentation
+• Special presentations

 History of the Museum

-The history of the science museum dates back to 1904, when a room on the third floor of the then-new Van Raalte Hall was designated to house the collection of “curiosities” the college had collected since its founding in 1866.
+The science museum dates back to 1904, when a room on the third floor of the then-new Van Raalte Hall was designated to house the collection of “curiosities” the college had collected since its founding in 1866.
 By 1915, this collection included weapons, shells, animals skulls, replicas of famous statues and over 5,000 specimens of moss.
 At the time, only a few community members took an interest in the museum.

 starfish